-Advice for optimizing your website security and avoiding hacking disasters.
+Tips for securing website – advice for optimizing your website security and avoiding hacking disasters.

 Hacking is regularly performed by automated scripts written to scour the internet in an attempt to exploit known website security issues in software.

 deny from all <Files ~ "^\w+\.(gif|jpe?g|png)$"> order deny,allow allow from all </Files>